Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 He brought that to the kitchen and turned it out onto the cutting board, then returned to the living room when Adam and Marty had recovered their dignity.

-"So…where are we going?"
+"So... where are we going?"

 Adam looked at Kovač, who nodded.
 "Definitely the Bahamas."

 Baseball shrugged by way of agreement, prepared some food for everyone, and together the three planned their upcoming vacation over mac and cheese, Adam’s perfectly balanced, nutritionally complete, and frankly incredible gumbo, along with ‘Base’s far less considered but *sinfully* delicious pan of cornbread.
 They’d decided to split the difference and spend a week in L.A. while ‘Base visited family.
 ‘Horse and Marty would hike the surprisingly good city trails and explore, maybe take a trip down to visit the ruins of San Diego, then all three would head to the Bahamas.
-After that, they’d just, well…make it up as they went.
+After that, they’d just, well... make it up as they went.
 Both had a big savings account and both needed to get out more.

-Beach and sand, sun and heat, good food, easy exploring…and maybe, *just* maybe, Marty could convince the two to mellow out.
+Beach and sand, sun and heat, good food, easy exploring... and maybe, *just* maybe, Marty could convince the two to mellow out.
 Well, assuming ‘Base could find a willing date on short notice.
 She didn’t think he’d have too much trouble.

 The evening wrapped up with a solid plan, full bellies, and three happy friends.
 Marty got a start on reservations and other details while the Beef Bros went downstairs to Beef and Bro with each other for several hours.